DavidVentura/device-mapper/README.md

 # mdadm-rs

-Can create a RAID1 over devices.
+Can create a RAID1 over devices (files/blockdevs).
 Maybe it can create other types of RAID, but haven't checked.

-It will soon be able to assemble devices onto a running array as well.
+It can also assemble devices as an array, with ~no error checking.